azat-co/practicalnode/chapter15/chapter15.md

 Cannot connect to the Docker daemon.
 Is the docker daemon running on this host?
 ```

 Start Docker.
 If you used macOS, you can utilize the GUI app.
-Otherwise, CLI.

-This is how running Docker daemon looks on my macOS:
+Otherwise, use CLI.
+How running Docker daemon looks on my macOS menu bar is shown on Figure 15-1.

 ![](media/docker-running.png)
+***Figure 15-1.** Docker macOS client in the menu bar needs to show "running"*

-On the contrary, if you see a message like the one below, then deamon is running and you are ready to work with Docker!
+On the contrary, if you see a message like the one below, then daemon is running and you are ready to work with Docker!

 ```
 Unable to find image 'hello-world:latest' locally